-During the second quarter of fiscal 2016, the Company recorded special charges of approximately \$13.7 million for severance and fringe benefit costs in accordance with the Company's ongoing benefit plan for 123 manufacturing, engineering and SMG&A employees.
-As of February 3, 2018, the Company still employed 6 of the 123 employees included in this cost reduction action.
+During the second quarter of the fiscal year ended October 29, 2016 (fiscal 2016), the Company recorded special charges of approximately \$13.7 million for severance and fringe benefit costs in accordance with the Company's ongoing benefit plan for 123 manufacturing, engineering and SMG&A employees.
+As of May 5, 2018, the Company still employed 5 of the 123 employees included in this cost reduction action.
 These employees must continue to be employed by the Company until their employment is involuntarily terminated in order to receive the severance benefits.

 During the first quarter of fiscal 2017, the Company recorded special charges of approximately \$8.1 million for severance and fringe benefit costs in accordance with the Company's ongoing benefit plan or statutory requirements at foreign locations for 177 manufacturing, engineering and SMG&A employees.
-As of February 3, 2018, the Company still employed 7 of the 177 employees included in this cost reduction action.
+As of May 5, 2018, the Company still employed 3 of the 177 employees included in this cost reduction action.
 These employees must continue to be employed by the Company until their employment is terminated in order to receive the severance benefits.

 During the first quarter of fiscal 2018, the Company recorded special charges of approximately \$16.1 million for severance and fringe benefit costs in accordance with the Company's ongoing benefit plan or statutory requirements at foreign locations for 126 manufacturing, engineering and SMG&A employees.
-As of February 3, 2018, the Company still employed 61 of the 126 employees included in this cost reduction action.
+As of May 5, 2018, the Company still employed 11 of the 126 employees included in this cost reduction action.
 These employees must continue to be employed by the Company until their employment is terminated in order to receive the severance benefits.

-The accrual related to these actions is include in accrued liabilities in the condensed consolidated balance sheet as of February 3, 2018.
+The accrual related to these actions is included in accrued liabilities in the condensed consolidated balance sheet as of May 5, 2018.